Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Application to a Realistic Higher-order Topological Superconductor

 To perform our universal diagnosis, note that it is generally challenging to find an adiabatic path to connect the Wannierizable composite system $H_5$ and a corressponding Kitaev superconductor.
 Consequently, we will try to establish such adiabatic connection in an indirect way.
 We will explicitly show that both its (nested) Wilson loops \cite{benalcazar2017quantized} and the parity data indicate a unique decomposition of $H_4$ in terms of the Kitaev building blocks.
 This decomposition allows us to explain the higher-order topological origin of the stacked chiral TSC model $H_4$ with our Majorana counting rule.

 Physically, the value of Wilson loops $\omega_1^x(k_y)$ is the expectation value of $x$-position operator $\hat{x}$ in the Wannier representation.
-Therefore, a gapped Wannier band spectrum in Fig. \ref{Fig: dimer2} (c) directly implies the existence of two spatially separated electron clouds along $x$-direction within the unit cell.
+Therefore, a gapped Wannier band spectrum in Fig. \ref{Fig: Fragile} (c) directly implies the existence of two spatially separated electron clouds along $x$-direction within the unit cell.
 To be specific, the red (blue) Wannier bands correspond to an electron cloud localized around $x=0$ ($x=\frac{1}{2}$).
+Please note that the pseudo-energy unit of Wannier bands and that of spatial coordinates differ by a factor of $2\pi$.

 To further extract the position information for the electron clouds along $y$-direction, we calculate the nested Wilson loop $\omega_2^y(k_x)$ for each colored group of Wannier bands.
-As shown in Fig. \ref{Fig: dimer2} (d), we find two nested Wannier bands localized around $\omega_2^y = 0$ and $\omega_2^y = \frac{1}{2}$, respectively.
+As shown in Fig.~\ref{Fig: Fragile} (d), we find two nested Wannier bands localized around $\omega_2^y = 0$ and $\omega_2^y = \frac{1}{2}$, respectively.
 Physically, this implies that the red electron cloud at $x=0$ can be further divided into two separated smaller electron clouds along $y$-direction.
 In particular, one cloud sits around ${\bf q}_{1a} = (0,0)$ and the other locates at ${\bf q}_{1c} = (0,\frac{1}{2})$.
-A similar nested Wilson loop calculation can be performed for the blue Wannier band sector, which shows a similar spectrum to Fig. \ref{Fig: dimer2} (d).
+A similar nested Wilson loop calculation can be performed for the blue Wannier band sector, which shows a similar spectrum to Fig.~\ref{Fig: Fragile} (d).
 This suggests the existence of two electron clouds at ${\bf q}_{1b}$ and ${\bf q}_{1d}$, respectively.

 However, one should be careful about interpreting the (nested) Wilson loop results as the actual positions of Wannier orbitals in real-space.
 Since the (nested) Wilson loops are essentially projected position operators for a specific (Wannier) band sector, the projected $\hat{x}$ and $\hat{y}$ operators do not generally commute.
 For example, we could calculate the $y$-directed Wilson loop $\omega_1^y$ and the $x$-directed nested Wilson loop $\omega_2^x$, instead of the $\omega_1^x$ and $\omega_2^y$ that we have calculated.
 Then it is possible that $(\omega_1^x,\omega_2^y) \neq (\omega_1^y,\omega_2^x)$.
 While this ambiguity does not exist for our present model, an example with this issue does exist and was addressed in Ref. \cite{benalcazar2017quantized}.